mennovanslooten/underscore-observe/readme.md

     alert(old_item + ' was removed at ' + item_index);
 });
 a.pop(); // alerts 'too was removed at 2'

+// PLEASE NOTE: generic and create observers are also triggered once for each
+// element of the array when the observer is first bound.
+For the sake of
+// brevity, I'll leave those alerts out of the examples.
 ```

 Each of these events can be triggered in many different ways.
 There's more information below on what triggers which event.